- 01 What Is NTFS File System

 - 13 Fix Volume Does Not Contain A Recognized File System

-Follow this table to take the correct ways to fix "The volume does not contain a recognized file system" error without data loss:
+Follow this table to take the correct processes to fix the "The volume does not contain a recognized file system" error without data loss:

 |Workable Solutions||Step-by-step Troubleshooting|

-Sometimes, when you plugged in an external hard drive, USB flash drive, SD card, or some other storage devices into your Windows computer, Windows prompts "You need to format the disk in drive G: before you can use it.
+Sometimes, when you plug in an external hard drive, USB flash drive, SD card, or some other storage devices into your Windows computer, Windows prompts, "You need to format the disk in drive G: before you can use it.
 Do you want to format it?"

 You might click Cancel to refuse to format the disk or card if there are some important data files.
 Then Windows will prompt "Drive G:\ is not accessible.
 The volume does not contain a recognized file system.
-Please make sure that all required file system drivers are loaded and that the volume is not corrupted."
-This is how usually "The volume does not contain a recognized file system" error occurs in Windows 10/8/7.
+Please ensure all required file system drivers are loaded, and the volume is not corrupted."
+This is how usually the "The volume does not contain a recognized file system" error occurs in Windows 11 or Windows 10.

-As we know, the most possible reason is file system errors.
-When there is a file system error on your device, it will become RAW, which is not really a type of file system but presents a problem with your drive.
+As we know, the most possible reason is a file system error.
+A file system error on your device will make it become RAW, which is not really a type of file system but presents a problem with your drive.
 It typically occurs when the file system type information is missing or inconsistent between several system tables.
 Simply speaking, the file system errors that may lead to the issue in the discussion include:

 The most effective way to fix file system-related issues is to format the storage device.
 By formatting, you will assign a new file system to the device, which will make the device usable again.
 However, since formatting will erase all the existing files on your hard drive, you will need to perform data recovery before the fix if you don't want to lose them all.
 Therefore, to fix an external storage device that has file system errors, all you need to do is to:

-- First, find a reliable data recovery tool to get back the files
+- 1️⃣First, find a reliable data recovery tool to restore files from RAW drive

-- And then copy the recovered data back to the device according to your needs.
+- 3️⃣Finally, copy the recovered data back to the device

 Step 1.
 Select a drive and start scanning